-Researchers have studied many medications, vitamins, and supplements for their potential beneficial effects in the management of NAFLD.
+Researchers have studied many medications, vitamins, and supplements for their potential beneficial effects in the management of MASLD.
 Unfortunately, to date, none of them have found evidence to justify their universal and widespread use for individuals with this condition.
-Some practitioners continue to use vitamin E and pioglitazone (Actos®; a medication used to treat diabetes), in certain situations, but there are limitations with respect to both efficacy and safety that patients should discuss in detail with their healthcare providers before pursuing treatment with these agents.
+Some practitioners continue to use vitamin E and pioglitazone, in certain situations, but there are limitations with respect to both efficacy and safety that patients should discuss in detail with their healthcare providers before pursuing treatment with these agents.
+Early research is demonstrating that some weight-loss drugs could help improve MASLD.